-Turkey's parliament last week approved the reconciliation agreement under which Israel will pay $20 million in compensation to the victims within 25 days.
-Under the agreement, individual Israeli nationals also wouldn't be held criminally or financially liable for the incident.
+Under the deal reached this year, Israel agreed to pay $20 million in compensation to the victims of the 2010 Israeli naval raid on a Turkish aid ship trying to reach Gaza.
+In return, Israeli nationals would not be held criminally or financially liable for the incident.

 A prosecutor last week requested that the case be dropped.

 Expecting Friday's outcome, families of the Gaza flotilla victims and their supporters marched out of the courtroom in protest before the decision was made.

 They chanted "God is Great" and "Mavi Marmara is our pride" in reference to the Turkish ship at the heart of the case.

 Attorney Gulden Sonmez held a picture of one of the Israeli defendants who had been on trial.
 "We've already condemned them," he said.